Kylob/Blog/README.md

 [![Code Climate][badge-code-climate]][link-code-climate]
 [![Test Coverage][badge-coverage]][link-coverage]

 A file based blog that can be implemented in any project.
-Includes full-text searching, featured and similar posts, pages, listings, archives, authors, tags, categories, sitemaps and feeds.
+Includes featured, future, and similar posts, pages, listings, archives, authors, tags, categories, sitemaps, feeds, and full-text searching.
 No admin necessary.

 ## Installation